xristos-avgerinos/ImageAnalysis/README.md

 # ImageAnalysis
-A Python project that was developed as a university assignment for the subject of "Software Technology".
+A Python project that was developed as a university assignment for the subject of "Image Analysis".

 The goal of this computational task was to develop graph-theoretic algorithms for content-based image retrieval.
 The basic steps of the proposed algorithmic approach are as follows:
 1. Rank Normalization